BethFox/CaHMW/README.md

 ## Files
 * You Can Use You can use the (CaHMW-moderator guide.docx) when planning your session.
 * Instructions and Cheat Sheets will be needed while playing
 * The Situation and Blocker Cards can be printed on card stock.
-You will need one set per group of 4-6 players
+You will need one set per group of 4-6 players.

 ### License
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License. http://creativecommons.org/licenses/by-nc-sa/4.0/